About Us

 Dr. Jesse Siegel is a clinical neuropsychologist specializing in adult and older adult populations.
 He earned his master’s and doctorate degrees from Indiana University of Pennsylvania and has broad experience in assessing and treating individuals with neurological disorders, memory loss, attention difficulties, traumatic brain injuries, dementia, and psychiatric conditions.
 He co-founded and runs the Geriatric Assessment Clinic and the Multiple Sclerosis Clinic at Triangle Neuropsychology Services, where he also co-runs the Adult ADHD Clinic.
 Dr. Siegel takes on forensic cases and serves as an expert in both civil and criminal contexts.
 He is a member of the American Psychological Association Division of Clinical Neuropsychology and the American Academy of Clinical Neuropsychology.
 Having completed his internship and postdoctoral fellowship at the VA, Dr. Siegel has worked extensively with individuals from diverse cultural backgrounds, many of whom have complex medical and psychiatric histories.
 He believes there is no ‘one size fits all’ approach to neuropsychology and tailors each assessment experience to individual needs and values.

-Dr. Nicole Warrick is a pediatric clinical neuropsychologist with experience in evaluation and treatment in a variety of clinical settings with individuals from various cultural backgrounds.
+Dr. Nicole Woodard is a pediatric clinical neuropsychologist with experience in evaluation and treatment in a variety of clinical settings with individuals from various cultural backgrounds.
 She earned her bachelor’s degree in psychology and criminal justice at La Salle University in Philadelphia, PA.
 She earned her master’s degree in psychology as well as her doctorate in clinical psychology at Marywood University in Scranton, PA.
-Dr. Warrick completed her pre-doctoral internship with the Minnesota Department of Corrections in Stillwater, MN.
+Dr. Woodard completed her pre-doctoral internship with the Minnesota Department of Corrections in Stillwater, MN.
 Her postdoctoral training in clinical neuropsychology began at Thomson Memory and Attention in Oakdale/Roseville, MN and was completed at the University of North Carolina at Chapel Hill with a focus in pediatrics.
 Her experience includes evaluating children, adolescents, and young adults with complex medical histories, including cerebral palsy, epilepsy, spina bifida, sickle cell anemia, brain injury, and genetic disorders.
-Dr. Warrick’s experience also includes evaluations with children and adolescents’ post-chemotherapy treatment, for concerns related to intellectual/ developmental disability (I/DD), learning disorders, and autism.
+Dr. Woodard’s experience also includes evaluations with children and adolescents’ post-chemotherapy treatment, for concerns related to intellectual/ developmental disability (I/DD), learning disorders, and autism.
 She also has extensive experience in the assessment of attention deficit-hyperactivity disorder (ADHD).
-Dr. Warrick believes that treatment should be tailored to an individual’s needs and strives to provide individualized evaluations and treatment recommendations.
+Dr. Woodard believes that treatment should be tailored to an individual’s needs and strives to provide individualized evaluations and treatment recommendations.

 For more information or to schedule an appointment, please contact us.